 Additional Admission Requirements

-Students applying to the athletic training program are required to complete and record 50 hours of observation with a Licensed Athletic Trainer.
+Students applying to the Athletic Training program are required to complete and record 50 hours of observation with a Certified and/or Licensed Athletic Trainer.
 Blood Borne Pathogen training must be completed prior to starting observation hours.
 You may complete any Blood Borne Pathogen Training as long as you provide a certificate of completion to the Athletic Trainer you are observing.

-Half of the observation hours must be completed in a "traditional" athletic training setting (e.g. high school, college, university, or professional sports venue).
+Half of the observation hours must be completed in a "traditional" Athletic Training setting (e.g. high school, college, university, or professional sports venue).
 The remaining hours may be obtained in a sports medicine clinic or other emerging practice setting.
 You may also choose to do all 50 in a traditional setting, this will be accepted.
-All hours must be completed under the supervision of a Licensed Athletic Trainer.
+All hours must be completed under the supervision of a Certified and/or Licensed Athletic Trainer.

 Observation forms are available using the link below or may be obtained from the Athletic Training Program Advising office.
 All observation forms must be turned in with the application.

 Please note that if observation hours are obtained in a Hillsborough County High School, students must complete the SERVE background check paperwork prior to starting the hours.